Hanlin9911/Regrssion-Project/README.md

 ## Final Model Creation
 A final model is created based on model3, the Ridge model.
 It is trained by the entire dataset.
+I just caught another issue...
+Note that in final model training the hyperparamter is tuned instead of using the parameter that are found in tuning.

 ## Testing
 3 properties are foound from [rentfaster.ca](https://www.rentfaster.ca/?utm_source=OOH&utm_medium=sign&utm_campaign=ca).
 The features are organized similarly to the original data given.